wcm-wanglab/iBKH/iBKH/iBKH_May_3/Relation/README.md

 ./relation/SDSI_TC_res.csv
 ```

-## CBKH relations
+## iBKH relations
-Each row in the CBKH relationship describes the relationship between a pair of entities.
-We kept all the relationship types from the source database in the CBKH relations tables, and use binary to express exist/non-exist.
+Each row in the iBKH relationship describes the relationship between a pair of entities.
+We kept all the relationship types from the source database in the iBKH relations tables, and use binary to express exist/non-exist.
 1 indicates that the relationship exists between the entity pairs, and 0 indicates that the relationship does not exist.
 The inference score reflects the degree of similarity between the drug-disease network in the CTD inferred relationship.
 The triplets will be assigned an inference score when the triplets are only an inferred relation from the CTD.

 | Drug | Disease | Treats | Palliates | Effect | Associate | Inferred_Relation | ... | Source | Inference_Score |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |